-Regulation (EU) 2015/1555 requires disclosure information relevant for the calculation of the countercyclical buffer as at 31 December 2019, which is presented below.
+Regulation (EU) 2015/1555 requires disclosure information relevant for the calculation of the countercyclical capital buffer as at 31 December 2020, which is presented below.

-A: Geographic distribution of credit exposures relevant for the calculation of the countercyclical capital buffer
+All credit exposures relevant to the calculation of the countercyclical buffer are geographically distributed within the UK.